lucidsoftware/lucid-programming-competition-2017/problems/eating-pizza/description.md

 The second week there are 5 slices.
 Megan goes first and eats all 5.
 She wins.

 The third week there are 10 slices.
-Megan goes first and can eat 3 to 6 pizzas, leaving 4 to 7 pizzas.
+Megan goes first and can eat 3 to 6 slices, leaving 4 to 7 slices.
 If Jacob eats as much as he can, he leaves Megan 0 to 1 slices, below the minimum 3.
 Jacob has a winning strategy no matter what Megan does.